Lisa Says Gah x OOKIOH Swimwear Includes Fruit, Paisley & Cow Print Bikinis

 Advertisement

 According to the two brands, the goal of this collection was to create swimsuits that could be seamlessly incorporated into the wardrobes of longtime LSG and OOKIOH shoppers.
-“We wanted this collaboration to sit well with [LSG’s] range, so it could be styled with their collection, and also express OOKIOH's love for bold color statements,” OOKIOH founder Vivek Agarwal tells Refinery29.
-To do so, Agarwal’s team made slight changes to LSG’s summer color palette, such as tweaking the color of their Moo print (formerly available only in black and brown) to fit OOKIOH’s signature look (chartreuse).
+“We wanted this collaboration to sit well with [LSG’s] range, so it could be styled with their collection, and also express OOKIOH's love for bold colour statements,” OOKIOH founder Vivek Agarwal tells Refinery29.
+To do so, Agarwal’s team made slight changes to LSG’s summer colour palette, such as tweaking the colour of their Moo print (formerly available only in black and brown) to fit OOKIOH’s signature look (chartreuse).

 Each of the three silhouettes was also hand-selected from OOKIOH’s existing swimwear collection with the LSG customer in mind.
 “The Surfrider Bottom and Como Top have [always] been our bestsellers, and aesthetically they work with LSG, as well,” Agarwal says. “[On the other hand,] the Monaco Bottom, our other bestseller, would seem out of place in the Lisa Says Gah world,” he explains.

 We loved the two brands enough on their own — together, well, it doesn’t get much better than that.
-Shop the Lisa Says Gah x OOKIOH swimwear capsule, which ranges in price from $50 to $100, on LisaSaysGah.com and below.
+Shop the Lisa Says Gah x OOKIOH swimwear capsule, which is priced at $135, on LisaSaysGah.com and below.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.